Zeeshankhurasani/Project-one/README.md

     Node next = null;
     int data;
 ```
-The next holds the next node in a list.
-If it is the last node, it holds null.
+The `next` holds the next node in a list.
+If it is the last node, it holds `null`.
 The data is a data associated with this node, which in this case is of type int(BTW it should be final).

 ```javascript
 public Node(int d) {